umitsarioz/big-data-junk-box/README.md

-# big-data-junk-box
+# 🧰 Big Data Junk Box
 I created a big data junk box.
-It consists of some modules about datasource operations, pyspark operations, io operations etc. Check readme.md and codes for details.
+It consists of some modules about datasource operations, pyspark operations, io operations etc.I am trying to update and add new codes in time.
+Check readme.md and codes for details.

-> In this module all submodules need to logger object.
-You can create logger object easily using with utils.logger.LogHelper submodule.
+> <b> In this module all submodules need to logger object.
+You can create logger object easily using with utils.logger.LogHelper submodule.</b>
 # DataSource

 ## Databases